electric-sql/pglite/docs/docs/api.md

 `execProtocolRawStream(message: Uint8Array, options: ExecProtocolOptionsStream): void`
 Same as `execProtocolRaw` but returns raw messages in the `options.onRawData` callback as they arrive from the backend.
 This is particularly useful when expecting large sets of data.
+See a usage example in the `pglite-socket` project, where the server uses this method to pass the results to the client socket as they arrive.

 ### describeQuery